nlivaic/DistributedSystems/README.md

 ### Location independence
 * Location dependent identifiers like auto-incrementing Ids are an anti-pattern in distributed systems: One record cannot be moved from one database to another because the id might be taken by another record.
 * To maintain location independence you should hide or even not use auto-incrementing IDs.
+Use client generated IDs.
 * Location independent identifiers:
   * Alternate Key
   * Natural Key